JCSDA/saber/doc/bump/standalone_or_online_usage.md

   - RES
   - [WRF](https://www.mmm.ucar.edu/weather-research-and-forecasting-model)

-It can also be used "online" within an other code, using a dedicated interface: [type_bump.F90](../../src/bump/type_bump.F90)
+It can also be used *online* within an other code, using a dedicated interface from: [type_bump.F90](../../src/saber/bump/type_bump.F90)